 - Please note you served with City Year in the personal statement submitted as part of the application process.

 - In order to have the application fee waived, City Year applications should download an application fee waiver for the Graduate School’s Web site and submit it by the deadline indicated.
 Applicants should indicate their affiliation as Teach for America / AmeriCorps on the fee waiver form.
-Applicants can clarify their City Year location in the "Other” category.
+Applicants can clarify their City Year site affiliation in the "Other” category.
 Applicants will then be contacted by the Graduate School with instructions on how to submit their application without a fee.

 To Contact the Center for Public Humanities